 You can do this by making a new written agreement called an addendum agreement (also known as an amending agreement).
 This can be done as many times as you like (though we recommend not too many times), so there is no need to worry about how changes in lifestyle or your relationship may affect your agreement.

-Get a Marriage Agreement with Help from a Family Lawyer
+Get Help from a Family Lawyer

 When most people hear “family lawyer,” they think “divorce lawyer,” but a family lawyer does so much more than just divorce!